 For the next nine months, George waited in jail, unable to pay an excessively high bail set by the judge.
-Despite being close to retirement age, George’s union wouldn’t allow him to access the funds for a criminal defense.
+Despite being close to retirement age, George’s union wouldn’t allow him to access the funds for criminal defense.
 So he was stuck relying on the public defender.
 While being held before trial, George heard about a private investigator.
-This investigator had a great reputation and worked frequently with the top criminal defense lawyers in Phoenix.
+This investigator had a great reputation and worked frequently with the top criminal defense lawyers in Indiana.

 That’s when Bond Investigations and Lead Investigator Dorian Gray came in to the case.

 Within days, Bond Investigations communicated with the Union to explain the situation and they made the funds available.
 With this new lifeline, George hired a top local defense attorney, Daniel R. Raynak.
 Working with the new attorney, Bond Investigations then turned to the task of getting George’s bail reduced.
 As it turned out, the judge set the exorbitantly high bail because of a case of mistaken identity.